unwieldycat/robodash/docs/pages/usage.md

 @page usage Usage

-Robodash has two parts to it: the core, and the toolkit.
+Robodash has two parts: the core, and the toolkit.

 - The core library is the view management system and provides functions to create your own views.
 Creating your own views requires knowledge of LVGL.